-For IoT, due to its distributed nature with limited energy, it is often targeted by Distributed DoS (DDoS) attacks.
+Due to its distributed nature with limited energy, IoT is often targeted by Distributed DoS (DDoS) attacks.
 Distributed DoS often results in malfunction in an enormous number of IoT devices within a short time window.
 Xu et al. \cite{xu2007defending} have proposed a DDoS detection scheme based on Hidden Markov Models and cooperative RL.
-The authors leverage DQN to compute optimized strategies of information exchange among the distributed multiple detectors to make sure a decent detection accuracy without much load on information communications among the detectors.
+The authors leverage DQN to compute optimized strategies of information exchange among the distributed multiple detectors to ensure a decent detection accuracy without much load on information communications among the detectors.
 Later in 2013, Malialis et al. \cite{malialis2013large} have proposed a protective mechanism to protect IoTs from DDoS attacks by router throttling.
 A multi-agent RL framework is applied where the agents representing the routers learn to throttle traffic toward a victim server.
 However, this method will suffer scalability issues as the scale of IoT increases.
 To tackle this problem, the same authors proposed a coordinated design on top of the previous RL-based router throttling method \cite{malialis2015distributed}.
 More recently, Liu et al. have proposed a DQN based framework to mitigate the effect of the DDoS attack, which can increase or slow down the attack traffic flow \cite{liu2018deep}.
-Most papers that leverage RL to mitigate the effect DoS attacks is for computational purposes under the case that the behavior model of the attacker is unknown to the agent.
+Most papers that leverage RL to mitigate the effect of DoS attacks are for computational purposes when the behavior model of the attacker is unknown to the agent.